Purpose

 Considerations:

-At least one matching file must exist.
-Otherwise, an error code 4027 is returned.
+At least one matching file must exist; otherwise, an error code 4027 is returned.

-For
+For the input

-load data /*+ parallel(20) direct(true, 0) */ infile '/xxx/test.1*.csv,/xxx/test.6*.csv' replace into table t1 fields terminated by '|';,/xxx/test.1*.csv,/xxx/test.6*.csvwill be considered as a whole for matching.
-If no file matches, an error code 4027 will be returned.Only wildcards supported by the POSIX GLOB function can be used.
+load data /*+ parallel(20) direct(true, 0) */ infile '/xxx/test.1*.csv,/xxx/test.6*.csv' replace into table t1 fields terminated by '|';,/xxx/test.1*.csv,/xxx/test.6*.csvis considered a whole match.
+If no match is found, an error code 4027 is returned.Only POSIX-compatible GLOB functions are supported.
 For example,

 load data /*+ parallel(20) direct(true, 0) */ remote_oss infile 'oss://xxx/test.*.csv?host=xxx&access_id=xxx&access_key=xxx' replace into table t1 fields terminated by '|';Considerations: